IWW-NYC-GMB/iww.nyc/_events/high-line-social.md

 **WHEN:** Saturday, May 18th, at 1pm

-**WHO:** The IWW NYC GMB— and anyone interested in joining or organizing with us!
+**WHO:** The IWW NYC GMB — and anyone interested in joining or organizing with us!

 #### Agenda: